christofferaakre/bin/readme.md

   a terminal
 * `vscode` - Hotkey to switch to vscode if already open, else open it
 * `yomichan-search` - Hotkey to switch to yomichan serach if already open, else open it
+* `mpv-yomichan` - Easily pause mpv and bring up yomichan search, or minimize it and resume playing mpv
 * `video-convert` - Easily rename/convert the most recent `.mkv` file in the `~/Videos` directory.
 Useful for programs that save video with `video-delete` - Easily delete the most recent `.mkv` file in `~/Videos`